nf-core/taxprofiler/docs/output.md

   - `motus_<db_name>_combined_reports.txt`: A combined profile of all samples aligned to a given database (as generated by `motus_merge`)

 </details>

+By default, nf-core/taxprofiler is providing a column describing NCBI taxonomic ID as this is used in the taxpasta step.
+You can disable this column by activating the argument `--motus_remove_ncbi_ids`.
+You will receive the relative abundance instead of read counts if you provide the argument `--motus_use_relative_abundance`.

 ### Krona

-[Krona](https://github.com/marbl/Krona) is Krona allows the exploration of (metagenomic) hierarchical data with interactive zooming, multi-layered pie charts.
+[Krona](https://github.com/marbl/Krona) allows the exploration of (metagenomic) hierarchical data with interactive zooming, multi-layered pie charts.

 Krona charts will be generated by the pipeline for supported tools (Kraken2, Centrifuge, Kaiju, and MALT)